replicatedhq/troubleshoot/Person-2-PRD.md

 ---

-## Component 2: Advanced Redaction with Tokenization
+## Component 2: Redaction with Tokenization (on existing engine)

 ### Objective
-Enhance the existing redaction system (currently in `pkg/redact/`) with tokenization capabilities, optional local LLM assistance, and reversible redaction mapping for data owners.
+Enhance the existing regex-based redaction system (in `pkg/redact/`) by adding deterministic tokenization to values that are redacted today.
+Defer engine refactors (streaming), profiles, and any LLM usage to future phases.

 **Current State**: The codebase has a functional redaction system with:
 - File-based redaction using regex patterns